Skip to content

 Retry Logic and CLI Design

-YouTube API calls can fail for various reasons: quota exceeded, network issues, or temporary service problems.
-So in this implementation, I added comprehensive error handling:
+YouTube API calls fail for all sorts of reasons: quota exceeded, network timeouts, temporary service hiccups.
+Here’s how I handle it:

 def _get_videos_details_batch(self, video_ids: List[str]) -> Dict[str, Dict[str, Any]]: